 Anne: And I with all unwillingness will go.
 O, would to God that the inclusive verge Of golden metal that must round my brow Were red-hot steel, to sear me to the brains!
-Anointed let me be with deadly venom, 5 Queen Elizabeth: And die ere men can say 'God save the Queen!'
-Go, go, poor soul; I envy not thy glory.
+Anointed let me be with deadly venom.
+5 And die ere men can say 'God save the Queen!'
+Queen Elizabeth: Go, go, poor soul; I envy not thy glory.
 To feed my humour, wish thyself no harm.
-J Anne: No, why?
-When he that is my husband now Came to me, as I follow'd Henry's corse; When scarce the blood was well wash'd from his hands Which issued from my other angel husband, And that dear saint which then I weeping follow'd - O, when, I say, I look'd on Richard's face, 10 This was my wish: 'Be thou' quoth I 'accurs'd For making me, so young, so old a widow; And when thou wed'st, let sorrow haunt thy bed; And be thy wife, if any be so mad, More miserable by the life of thee 15 Than thou hast made me by my dear lord's death'.
-Lo, ere I can repeat this curse again, Within so small a time, my woman's heart Grossly grew captive to his honey words And prov'd the subject of mine own soul's curse, 20 Which hitherto hath held my eyes from rest; For never yet one hour in his bed Did I enjoy the golden dew of sleep, But with his timorous dreams was still awak'd.
-Besides, he hates me for my father Warwick; 25 Queen Elizabeth: Anne: Dorset: Anne: And will, no doubt, shortly be rid of me.
-Poor heart, adieu!
+No, why?
+When he that is my husband now Anne: Came to me, as I follow'd Henry's corse: 10 When scarce the blood was well wash'd from his hands Which issued from my other angel husband, And that dear saint which then I weeping follow'd -O, when, I say, I look'd on Richard's face, This was my wish: 'Be thou' quoth I 'accurs'd 15 For making me, so young, so old a widow; And when thou wed'st, let sorrow haunt thy bed; And be thy wife, if any be so mad, More miserable by the life of thee Than thou hast made me by my dear lord's death'.
+20 Lo, ere I can repeat this curse again, Within so small a time, my woman's heart Grossly grew captive to his honey words And prov'd the subject of mine own soul's curse, Which hitherto hath held my eyes from rest; 25 For never yet one hour in his bed Did I enjoy the golden dew of sleep, But with his timorous dreams was still awak'd.
+Besides, he hates me for my father Warwick; And will, no doubt, shortly be rid of me.
+30 Queen Elizabeth: Poor heart, adieu!
 I pity thy complaining.
 No more than with my soul I mourn for yours.
-Farewell, thou woeful welcomer of glory!
+Anne: Dorset: Farewell, thou woeful welcomer of glory!
 Adieu, poor soul, that tak'st thy leave of it!
-30 Duchess: [To Dorset] Go thou to Richmond, and good fortune guide thee!
-[To Anne] Go thou to Richard, and good angels tend thee!
-35 [To Queen Elizabeth] Go thou to sanctuary, and good thoughts possess thee!
-I to my grave, where peace and rest lie with me!
+Anne: Duchess: [To Dorset] Go thou to Richmond, and good fortune 35 quide thee!
+[To Anne] Go thou to Richard, and good angels tend [To Queen Elizabeth] Go thou to sanctuary, and good thoughts possess thee!
+40 I to my grave, where peace and rest lie with me!
 Eighty odd years of sorrow have I seen, And each hour's joy wreck'd with a week of teen.
-40 Queen Elizabeth: Pity, you ancient stones, those tender babes Whom envy hath immur'd within your walls, Rough cradle for such little pretty ones.
-Rude ragged nurse, old sullen playfellow 45 For tender princes, use my babies well.
+Queen Elizabeth: Stay, yet look back with me unto the Tower.
+Pity, you ancient stones, those tender babes 45 Whom envy hath immur'd within your walls, Rough cradle for such little pretty ones.
+Rude ragged nurse, old sullen playfellow For tender princes, use my babies well.
 So foolish sorrows bids your stones farewell.
 50